-- 1. The paradox of hedonism states that - a. the happier you are, the happier you make those around you. - b. directly seeking happiness is often self-defeating.\ - c. it is impossible to be both morally good and happy at the same time. - d. many people who achieve all their goals remain unhappy. - 2.
-If it's true that single-mindedly pursuing happiness makes you less happy, then hedonism - a. is false. - b. is false for you. - c. says single-mindedly pursuing happiness is good for you anyway. - d. says single-mindedly pursuing happiness is not good for you.\ - 3.
-If hedonism is true, then the enjoyment a serial killer derives from committing his crimes is - a. good for him.\ - b. bad for him. - c. both a and b - d. neither a nor b - 4.
-According to the argument from evil pleasures - a. hedonism implies that happiness that comes from evil deeds is good. - b. happiness that comes from evil deeds is not as good as happiness that comes from good deeds. - c. hedonism is false. - d. all of the above\ - 5.
+- 1. The paradox of hedonism states that - a. the happier you are, the happier you make those around you. - b. directly seeking happiness is often self-defeating. - c. it is impossible to be both morally good and happy at the same time. - d. many people who achieve all their goals remain unhappy. - 2.
+If it's true that single-mindedly pursuing happiness makes you less happy, then - a. hedonism is false. - b. hedonism is false for you. - c. hedonism says single-mindedly pursuing happiness is good for you anyway. - d. hedonism says single-mindedly pursuing happiness is not good for you. - 2.
+If hedonism is true, then the enjoyment a serial killer derives from committing her crimes is - a. good for her. - b. bad for her. - c.
+Both of the above - d.
+None of the above - 3.
+According to the argument from evil pleasures - a. hedonism implies that happiness that comes from evil deeds is good. - b. happiness that comes from evil deeds is not as good as happiness that comes from good deeds. - c. hedonism is false. - d.
+All of the above - 4.
 According to hedonism, what is the relationship between well-being and moral goodness? - a.
 You can increase your well-being only by being morally good. - b.
 You can be morally good only by increasing your well-being. - c.
-You can be morally good only by increasing others' well-being. - d. none of the above\ - 6.
-Ross's "Two Worlds" objection asks us to imagine two worlds that are alike in
+You can be morally good only by increasing others' well-being. - d.
+None of the above - 5.
+If hedonism is true, then our lives go well to the extent that we are - a. happy.